Hauenstein/ng-launchpad/README.md

 * [Protractor](https://github.com/angular/protractor) integration for end-to-end (e2e) tests.
 * Development build has a similar directory structure to production.
   However the files are not minified and compressed.
-* No support for CoffeeScript... yet.
+* [CoffeeScript](http://coffeescript.org) in addition to JavaScript for your coding pleasure.

 `ng-launchpad` is a simpler than `ngBoilerplate` on purpose, yet keeps the same ideas.